Pei-devoteam/AWS-CloudWatch/Use CloudWatch to Monitor a Single Instance.md

 ## A Lazy Way to Start Using CloudWatch

-This tutorial aims to provide you a practical guidence in using CloudWatch to monitor the health of your ec2 instance.
+This tutorial aims to provide you with a practical guidence in using CloudWatch.
 Note: This tutorial is most suitable for monitoring only one ec2 instance without the need to reuse the configuration file.

 ### Step 1.
 Create IAM Roles